nnbaocuong99/k8s-cluster/README.md

 <p align='right'> © nnbaocuong99 - Spagbo - https://bio.link/spagbo </p>

+---

+# ❗️ Introducing

-# ✨ About this Repository / Template / Project:
+## ✨ About this Repository / Template / Project:
 - <ins>***Firstly***</ins>, imo this will be sufficient requirements for what u will need to learn and do. / also really wanna hear others opinions abt what im missing, or not listed in this project.
 - <ins>***Secondly***</ins>, heading to the point this is basic CI/CD template project for users who new to docker and starting to learn about backend and CI/CD pipline.
 This project included: k8s, Docker, helm, Vmbox and vagrant script.
 - <ins>***Last***</ins>, Huge thanks to some of my bro for the help 😍

-# ✨ About things you should know:
+## ✨ About things you should know:
 - Tools:
 > - [Kubernetes](https://kubernetes.io) (K8s), [K3s](https://k3s.io), RKE (checking the logstack by ELK)
 > - [Rancher](https://rancher.com/docs/)